 Teeth can be one of the most tangible evidence for proving your dog’s age.
-When dogs start out their lives, puppy teeth can begin to drop out approximately 18 weeks.
+Puppy teeth can begin to drop out at approximately 18 weeks.
 After around six months, all these teeth will be replaced by adult teeth.
-Therefore, you can check your dog’s age by seeing if there is any puppy teeth left.
-This can be done by looking at his chewing habit to relieve the itch and the pain as the adult teeth set and settle into the gums.
+Therefore, you can check your dog’s age by seeing if there are any puppy teeth left.
+This can be done by looking at your pet chewing habit to relieve the itch and the pain as the adult teeth set and settle into the gums.

-Another sign should be tartar build-up his teeth.
+Another sign should be tartar build-up on teeth.
 From twenty to twenty-four months, tartar seems to form around the molars instead of the canines.
-By five years of age, this tartar will get clearer and begin to have impact on the canines’ base.
+By five years of age, this tartar will get clearer and begin to have an impact on the canines’ base.

 When your dog turns into the middle age, the incisors begin to wear down.

 How to Determine Your Dog’s Age Through His Teeth?

 The second thing you can think of to determine your dog’s age is a diet.
 When you feed your dog with soft food, like tinned or pouched, the tartar will get built up faster and will be more evident.
 Dry food, or kibble, will not let the same level of tartar formation.

 If you have a habit to brush your dog’s teeth, with canine toothbrushes and toothpaste, tartar can be staved off.
 Dogs can scrape off the tartar under sedation for other operations.
 If you feed him with raw food, especially raw and meaty bones that they can gnaw on, it can keep teeth free of the usual formation of plague, and tartar.
 Large marrow bones should be avoided, especially if they have been cut lengthways because these can break and damage his teeth.